 - Users do not need to commit to any domain parking contract.

-- Parked domains do not require maintenance, and people all across the world can access them.
+- Parked domains do not require maintenance.

 What is a Subdomain?